AUProbGeo/segymat/docs/source/segymat-functions.rst

          MergeSegy(f,'merge.sgy')

-      Note: All imput segy files must have the same constant trace length The SEGY header of the merged SEGY file will be the SEGY header form the first input SEGY file.
+      Note: All input SEGY files must have the same constant trace length The SEGY header of the merged SEGY file will be the SEGY header form the first input SEGY file.